 One last thing.
-My current worship leader, Crisie Hutchins, says this song is “the gospel in 7 minutes”.
+My other worship leader, Crisie Hutchins, says this song is “the gospel in 7 minutes”.
 Wow!
-How powerful is that?
+How amazing is that?
 I agree.

 Kari, the courier and carrier extraordiaire